 - The law officially went into effect on January 1, 2011.
 There was a three-year phase-in period, so vintners had until January 1, 2014 to comply

 - “Sonoma County” must appear on the label that is submitted as the legal label for TTB approval

-- The law will be enforced by the ABC
+- The law is enforced by the ABC

 - “Sonoma County” does not need to appear on the label right above or below the AVA name.
-(See gallery at right for examples)
+(See example to the right)